 The school will feature an invited course, two core courses taken by all participants, as well as four specialised courses from which participants choose according to their interests.

-- Phil Wadler (University of Edinburgh): Programming Language Foundations in Agda (textbook)
+- Philip Wadler (University of Edinburgh): Programming Language Foundations in Agda (textbook, installation instructions)

 The school is aimed at PhD students in programming languages, verification and related areas.
 Also researchers and practitioners will be very welcome, as will strong master’s students with the support of a supervisor.
 Participants will need to have a background in computer science, mathematics or a related discipline, and have basic familiarity with (functional) programming and logic.